 The supported resume file types are: .pdf, .doc, .docx and .txt.

 NOTE: The name of the CVs has to match the name of the candidate's Resume field in the CSV file.

 Once you have compiled all the data, created a CSV file and a ZIP file for your candidates’ CVs, send it to us to import the data to TalentLyft.
 You can contact us via email, or if it is a larger file, upload it somewhere and send us the link.

 NOTE: When importing your old candidates and their data, we need to import them to a job in TalentLyft.
 When sending us the data, please specify to which job you want us to import those candidates.

 1. Request your full data export from your legacy ATS

-2. Please contact our Customer success team to start the data migration process.
+2. Please get in touch with our Customer Success team to start the data migration process.

 Reviewing the imported data

-To make sure, all the data is imported correctly, after our Customer success team imports the requested job and candidate information, please review the information.
+To ensure all the data is imported correctly after our Customer success team imports the requested job and candidate information, please review the information.

 If there are any issues with the imported data, contact our Customer Success team.